czr-dev1/ReactNativeMapDemo2/README.md

 ### Deploying to Apple App Store
 * Compile Application
   * In Terminal, make sure you are in the root directory of the project
-  * Run `expo build:ios`
-  * (Note: For first time build, you will be prompted to log into an Expo account.)
+  * Run `expo build:ios` (Note: For first time build, you will be prompted to log into an Expo account)
   * Select the `archive` option
   * You will then be prompted to log into the Apple Developer account
   * It will give you a link to track the progress, download the file from there when it is done building